flow-project/flow/docs/source/tutorial.rst

 Similar to section 5, we must now define the necessary input variables to the generator, scenario, and environment classes.
-These variable will largely remain the same but with the addition of a few component.
+These variable will largely remain unchanged from section 5, but with the addition of a few components.

 For one, in ``sumo_params`` we will want to specify an aggressive SUMO-defined speed mode for rl vehicles, which will prevent SUMO from enforcing